On differentiability of volume time functions: Introduction

 So the weighting function $\varphi$ has to compensate for this, which provides one of the constraints on the set of admissible functions $\varphi$.
 In particular, we are going to introduce an auxiliary complete Riemannian metric $h$ in order to control and obtain a sufficiently fast fall-off of $\varphi$ at infinity.

 An interesting feature of our candidate formula for the derivative of $\tpm$ is that it involves an integral on just $E^{\pm}(p)$, and not on the whole light cone issued from $p$.
 As a consequence, most of the pathological behavior connected with non-differentiability of the exponential map after conjugate points is avoided.

 Now, the domain of integration that interests us is generated by lightlike geodesics that may be either complete or incomplete.
-The distinction between completeness and incompleteness is, however, rather unimportant since, without loss of generality, we may conformally rescale $g$ so as to make all the null geodesics e.g.\ complete~\cite{Beem76}.
+The distinction between completeness and incompleteness is, however, rather unimportant since, without loss of generality, we may conformally rescale $g$ so as to make all the null geodesics complete~\cite{Beem76}.
 Next, there might exist generators that do not meet the cut-locus and which span an area region on $E^{\pm}(p)$ that does \emph{not} vary continuously with $p$.
 (Example: Let $(N,g) $ be any bounded globally hyperbolic subset of two-dimensional Minkowski spacetime, with the weighting function $\varphi$ in \eq{17XI12.1} equal to one.
 Let $q\in N$ and set $M=N\setminus J^-(q)$, with the induced metric.
 Then $\tp$ is not differentiable at the boundary of the future of $q$; see Figure~\ref{F24XI12.1}.)

 It turns out that the discontinuous behavior illustrated by the example happens ``close to infinity" in the complete auxiliary metric, where a fast fall-off of $\varphi$ amends the problem.